IndiaFilings / Learn / Implications Of Cheque Bounce In India

 The payee has to make a demand for the payment of money to the payor by giving notice to the payor within 30 days of the receipt of information by him from the bank regarding the return of the cheque as unpaid.
 Therefore, to protect his rights under Section 138, the payee [affected party] has to make a demand to the payor within 30 days by giving notice that the person has a statutory obligation to make payment.
 As long as the payee sends a notice to the payor at the correct address, it considers fulfilling all the responsibilities of the payee.

-When prosecution can be launched under Section 138?
+When can prosecution be launched under Section 138?

 A person can launch Prosecution against the payor under Section 138 if the payor failed to pay the amount within 30 days of the receipt of notice from the payee.
 A Cheque Bounce Notice under Section 138 can be found or generated using MakeMyDeed.